joinbox/guidelines/styleguide/RESTful.md

 If the server cannot satisfy the request he will respond with the **406 - Not Acceptable** status.

 Since all language specific data is stored in mapping tables between the entity and the language entity it is **not** required to submit the header.
 You can instead use the «Select» and «Filter» header for selecting the language data.
 If you use the «Accept-Language» header the service will return the resource in that specific language with the locale data included into the entity.
 If you use the «Select» header without the «Filter» header the service will return all locale records.
 Without the «Accept-Language» header the locale data will be returned, if selected, like all mappings inside an array.
-See the [Locale Data]() Section.

 ```HTTP
 GET /user HTTP/1.1